Kierstin has been creating online content and practicing SEO for the past decade.

-If The Title of an Article is a Question, I'm Sure to Answer it Right Away
+If The Title of an Article is a Question, Answer it Right Away

 - It annoys people when you make them dig for answers, especially because most people Googling for answers are already freaking out and...

-One thing that drives me crazy when I click on a FaceBook link or a search result is ending up with an article that's barely pushing 500 words and doesn't really give me an in-depth commentary on the subject (I'm looking at you, Apartment Therapy, even if your site design is super cute).
+One thing that drives me crazy when I click on a Facebook link or a search result is ending up with an article that's barely pushing 500 words and doesn't really give me an in-depth commentary on the subject (I'm looking at you, Apartment Therapy, even if your site design is super cute).

-Another reason I'm sure to write at least 2,000 words per article?
-Google favors longer articles (probably for the reasons I just mentioned!).
+Another reason I'm sure to write at least 1,500 words per article?
+Google favors longer articles—probably for the reasons I just mentioned!

-Include at Least Three Pictures That I Have the Legal Right to Use
+Include at Least Three Pictures That You Have the Legal Right to Use

 I use one of my free-photo sites to find a picture that is free to use for commercial use (and is also allowed to be edited) and use that to build my graphic over on Canva with the title of my article, add some flare, and upload it into my article from the plugins on HubPages.

-I Treat Writing for HubPages Like a Part Time Job
+Treat Writing for HubPages Like a Part-Time Job

-At first, I didn't, you already know that.
-But now that I'm legitimately including my income from HubPages into our monthly budget, I no longer see it as a hobby.
-Researching subjects, extracting the most relevant information out there, and packaging it into an easy-to view, easy-to find, and most importantly, easy-to read article is a service that I do for money and I can't make money if I don't work.
-I try to set aside a specific amount of time each week (depending on homework, doctor's appointments and feeding the kiddos) to dedicate to working.
+Researching subjects, extracting the most relevant information out there, and packaging it into an easy-to-view, easy-to-find, and most importantly, easy-to-read article is a service that I do for money and I can't make money if I don't work.

 This goes along with a reader trusting the information I give them.
 I'm personally put off by writers whose name is very clearly not their name like "Super Momma PowerPants"* or OMDfan99*

-I Use Actual Photos of Myself in My Profile Photos
+Use an Actual Photo of Yourself in Your Profile Photo